-- ✓ A business's assets comprise things that the business owns. - ✓ Liabilities comprise the amounts that the business owes. - ✓ Equity is the difference between the business's assets and its liabilities.
-Interestingly, equity also shows the money that the owners or shareholders or partners have left in the business. - ✓ If you correctly calculate each of the numbers that go on the balance sheet, the total assets value always equals the total liabilities plus total owner's equity value.
+- ✓ A business's assets are composed of things that the business owns. - ✓ Liabilities consist of the amounts that the business owes. - Equity is the difference between the business's assets and its liabilities.
+Interestingly, equity also shows the money that the owners or share-holders or partners have left in the business. - ✓ If you correctly calculate each of the numbers that go on the balance sheet, the total assets value always equals the total liabilities plus total owner's equity value.